MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 ### Room Closed handler

-The Room Closed handler is invoked every time the last player leaves the room and room has no players left.
-The following CloudScript handler will intercept such event*.
+The `RoomClosed` handler is invoked every time the last player leaves the room and room has no players left.
+The following CloudScript handler will intercept such event.

 ```javascript
 // Triggered automatically when a Photon room closes